SERG-Delft/oopp/assignments/git/install_git.md

 You should now have everything set to get started with git.

 {: .caution}
-Make sure that you use your *full name* and your student email adress that ends with `@student.tudelft.nl`.
+Make sure that you use your *full name* and your *student email address* that ends with `@student.tudelft.nl` or the server will reject your push.